5 DAYS FROM $1,499

 After a rewarding day, you'll enjoy a much-deserved rest at your five-star resort, the Cinnamon Lodge Habarana, which was built on a replica of the foundations of the nearby Ritigala ruins, an ancient palace-turned-monastery.
 Here, you’ll have the rest of the day at leisure, with dinner at the hotel tonight.

 You'll then transfer to Colombo, enjoying lunch at a local restaurant en route.
-Tonight, enjoy dinner back on board the Ocean Explorer.
-Tonight, enjoy some onboard entertainment when you attend a colorful Sri Lanka show!
+Tonight, enjoy dinner back on board the Ocean Odyssey followed by a colorful onboard Sri Lanka show!

-Join a lecture on South India and its colorful culture as the Ocean Explorer departs Colombo.
+Join a lecture on South India and its colorful culture as the Ocean Odyssey departs Colombo.
 Enjoy an afternoon at leisure and dinner on board.

-Afternoon tour of eclectic Cochin, Kathakali dance performance
+Afternoon tour of eclectic Cochin and Kathakali dance performance

 After breakfast and a morning at leisure, followed by lunch on board, you'll begin your discoveries of southern India, starting with Cochin.
 This city has a long history as a spice trading hub and became the heart of the Portuguese empire in India at the beginning of the 16th century, before it was subsequently conquered by the Dutch and British.
 Today, remnants of these empires remain, but Cochin still has a character all its own.
 You’ll discover this character on an afternoon city tour, which will take you to St. Francis Church as well as the Chinese fishing nets in Cochin Harbor.
 You'll return to the ship just in time for dinner.
 After dinner, enjoy a traditional Kathakali dance performance on board!